 How long do students participate in the UP Program?

 Participation in the program lasts two academic years or four semesters.

 What does a day in the UP Program look like?

-Each participant receives a weekly schedule (PDF) that is tailored to his or her specific needs and interests.
+Each UP student (with support as needed from an undergraduate natural support and the UP coordinator) develops and uses a weekly schedule tailored to his or her specific needs and interests.
 Classes, work times, activities of interest and UP Program events are included in each schedule.
-Participants may change their schedules by contacting UP Program personnel.
+With some advanced notice and coordinating, UP students may change their schedules by contacting UP Program personnel.

 - Personal development skills